 Raymond Pettibon was born in 1977 in Tuscon, Arizona.
 His work embraces a wide spectrum of American “high” and “low” culture, from the deviations of marginal youth to art history, literature, sports, religion, politics, and sexuality.
 Taking their points of departure in the Southern California punk-rock culture of the late 1970s and 1980s and the “do-it-yourself” aesthetic of album covers, comics, concert flyers, and fanzines that characterized the movement, his drawings have come to occupy their own genre of potent and dynamic artistic commentary.

 Marcel Dzama was born in 1974 in Winnipeg, Canada.
 His work is characterized by an immediately recognizable visual language that draws from a diverse range of references and artistic influences, including Dada and Marcel Duchamp.
 While he has become know for his prolific drawings with their distinctive palette of muted colors, in recent years, the artist has expanded his practice to encompass sculpture, painting, film, and dioramas.

-Find point d’ironie as new item enlisted in our Bookstore!
+point d’ironie occasionally could be found in our MSU Bookstore!